Yaśodharapura

-Yasodharapura was referred to in the inscriptions as Phnom Kandal (Central Mountain).
-Phnom Bakheng was constructed just before the foundation of Yasodharapura due to Yasovarman's belief that the mountain was among the holiest of places to worship the Hindu deities.
+Yashodharapura was referred to in the inscriptions as Phnom Kandal (Central Mountain).
+Phnom Bakheng was constructed just before the foundation of Yashodharapura due to Yashovarman's belief that the mountain was among the holiest of places to worship the Hindu deities.
 Yashodharapura was linked to an earlier capital, Hariharalaya, by a causeway.
-The urban complex included the Yashodharatataka.
+The urban complex included the East Baray or Yashodharatataka.

-The succeeding capitals built in the area were called Yasodharapura.
+The succeeding capitals built in the area were called Yashodharapura.
 One of those is Angkor Thom, centred on the Bayon temple by King Jayavarman VII (1181-1218AD).

 In 1352, King U Thong (also known as Ramathibodi I of the Ayutthaya Kingdom) laid siege to it.
 The Ayutthaya were successful the next year in capturing the city, placing one of their princes on the throne.
 In 1357 the Khmer regained it.
 Angkor Thom was raided and abandoned in the 15th century by King Borommarachathirat II of Ayutthaya.